Alfresco/docs-alfresco/insight-engine/latest/upgrade/index.md

     ./solr/bin/solr stop
     ```

 2. Backup or move the existing alfresco-insight-engine folder to a preferred location.
-For example, alfresco-insight-engine-1.x.
+For example, `alfresco-insight-engine-1.x`.

-3. Browse to the Support Portal: [http://support.alfresco.com](http://support.alfresco.com/).
+3. Browse to the Support Portal: [Alfresco Support Portal](http://support.alfresco.com/).

 4. Download and unzip the Search and Insight Engine distribution zip file to a preferred location:

     **alfresco-insight-engine-distribution-2.0.x.zip**

-    By default, the contents are decompressed in a folder at ./alfresco-insight-engine.
+    By default, the contents are decompressed in a folder at `./alfresco-insight-engine`.
 The folder extracts into the same location as the zip file.

 5. Start Search and Insight Engine 2.0.